ivard/franks_zoo_scoring_app/README.md

 # franks_zoo_scoring_app

 Scoring app for the Frank's Zoo card game (by Doris Matthaus and Frank Nestel).
-It is a progressive web application being build using the Flutter framework.
+It is a progressive web application being built using the Flutter framework.

 A hosted version can be found [here](https://drksn.nl/frankszoo/).
 For now, the only supported language is Dutch (nl).